 If you have Mexican residency, please remember to visit INM before going through security.
 I almost made the mistake of entering the security line without visiting INM because, in Mexico City, the INM desk is now in the terminal after security.
 But at Tulum Airport, INM is a small office right before the D1/D2 side of security.
 There are zero signs reminding anyone of this, so please be careful.
 Fortunately, Kevin reminded me of this, so we took some time hunting down the INM desk and found it for you!

 We visited the INM desk, and the lady was very nice.
-Kevin and I still aren’t sure what is the point of visiting INM if you are leaving Mexico; all of the INM officers just write your information down on a post-it note.
+Kevin and I still aren’t sure what the point of visiting INM is if you are leaving Mexico; all of the INM officers just write your information down on a post-it note.
 But either way, make sure you visit INM before entering security at Tulum Airport.

 Ground Transportation at Tulum Airport

 One catch about Tulum Airport is that it isn’t near Tulum at all.
-By taxi, private shuttle, or ADO bus, it takes around 45 minutes to get to the center of Tulum.
+By taxi, private shuttle, or ADO bus, it takes about 45 minutes to reach the center of Tulum.
 Add in a few minutes if you are staying in a hotel further up the coast.
 Another catch is that Uber doesn’t operate in Tulum, so you can’t just call for an Uber once you arrive.
 As such, you have three main options for getting to or from Tulum Airport: private shuttle, airport taxi, or the ADO bus.

 Private Taxi or Shuttle Bus